Yukisschu/red-panda/README.md

 - Conduct research and experiments to investigate human-in-the-loop AI techniques to improve the summarization model using reinforcement learning from human feedback (RLHF).

-- Generate daily logs to document the dynamic patterns and capture more fine-grained details.
+- Generate daily logs to document the dynamic patterns and capture more fine-grained details for customised digital mental health interbentions.

 ![Alt text](image.png)